CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 ## Layered Access Control

-Role-based access control (RBAC) model will remain in Alkaid, yet with more layers than in K8s.
+Role-based access control (RBAC) model will remain in Arktos, yet with more layers than in K8s.
 In RBAC, a role contains rules that represent a set of permissions.
 Different scopes have different type of roles.
 It can be:
 1. A Role within a namespace.
 A Role is used to grant access to resources within a single namespace.
 2. A TenantRole within a tenant scope.
 A TenantRole can be used to grant the same permission as a Role.
 But it can also be used to grant access to